October 25, 2019

 3. Fund Research through the Victorian State Budget into the value of the Care Economy in the State of Victoria.
 This investment of $300,000 AUD in 17/18 Budget resulted in the production of Deloitte Access Economic’s Report “Modelling the Value of Unpaid Care” which was undertaken on behalf of the Office of Women and DHHS.
 This report valued the unpaid care economy in Victoria at $206B AUD (replacement value).
 I suspect it also had an impact on Deloitte’s competitor PWC producing its own research (Understanding the Unpaid Care Economy Report).
 I was thrilled to read Riane Eisler’s Bretton Woods presentation and see Riane mention the PWC Research which valued the total Australian care economy at $345B AUD.

 I have been meaning to write to tell you all of my advocacy and its impacts for some time, but the fact is I have had somewhat of a difficult time of it.
 The Minister I worked for tragically died of breast cancer while in the job.
-I was made redundant as her Chief of Staff and, perhaps in large part because of the strength of our feminist advocacy, failed to secure any further work in the State Government.
 I can’t help but think that my strong advocacy of feminist economy theory has been a large part of my sidelining.
 You can read a little about the work Fiona Richardson and I did together in this tribute I wrote shortly after her passing.

 Grieving the loss of a strong sponsor has taken up some of my time over the last 18 months—I needed a long service leave from gender advocacy to recover—but I am now back into it trying to influence policy and debate strategically again.
 I have taken up a position as Senior Research Fellow for Gender Equity at PerCapita, a progressive think tank, and am thinking of undertaking a PhD.
 I’ve also restarted my small business mentoring and supporting women leaders and NGOs.
 My current research at PerCapita is focused on developing a gender equality dashboard for Australia (which we don’t have and is causing us to drop further and further down the WEF Global gender Gap Index).
 As I see it this is the first step on the way of socializing the idea of Riane Eisler’s Social Wealth Economic Indicators (SWEIs).